Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/07-GPO-Security-Policies/V. GPO-Important-Settings.md

 ### 🌎 Microsoft Edge Settings

 **Path:** 📂 `Computer Configuration > Policies > Administrative Templates > Microsoft Edge`

+- `Action to take on Microsoft Edge startup`: Enabled
+- `Allow users to be alerted if their passwords are found to be unsafe`: Enabled
+- `Block external extensions from being installed`: Enabled
+- `Block tracking of user's web-browsing activity`: Enabled
+- `Block pop-ups`: Enabled
+- `Configure Do Not Track`: Enabled
+- `Configure Microsoft Defender SmartScreen`: Enabled
+- `Configure Microsoft Defender SmartScreen to block potentially unwanted apps` Enabled
+- `Configure the homepage URL`: Enabled
+- `Configure the new tab URL`: Enabled
+- `Enable saving passwords to the password manager Password Manager`: Disabled
+- `Default search provider`:** Set to corporate engine
+- `Set the new tab page as the home page`: Enabled
+- `Show Home button on toolbar`: Enabled
+- `Sites to open when the browser starts`: Enabled
+- `Prevent bypassing of Microsoft Defender SmartScreen warnings about downloads`: Enabled

 📸 **Microsoft Edge Settings**